SvePu/MyBB-Darkmode-Switch/README.md

 * unzip package
 * copy content from "UPLOAD" folder to the forum root on server
 * install & activate the plugn from ACP
-* edit your darkmode.css and darkmode_auto-css files
+* edit your theme darkmode.css file as you like

 **Full Update:**
 * uninstall plugin from ACP
 * unzip new package
 * copy content from "UPLOAD" folder to the forum root on server
 * install & activate the plugn from ACP
-* edit your darkmode.css and darkmode_auto-css files
+* edit your theme darkmode.css file as you like

 **Simple Update:**
 * unzip new package